2022 Dakar Rally: Notes

-The Belorussian team MAZ-SPORTauto, consisting of three MAZ vehicles in T5 category were banned from taking part in the event.
+The Belarusian team MAZ-SPORTauto, consisting of three MAZ vehicles in T5 category were banned from taking part in the event.
 The organizers complied with sanctions, imposed by the EU on a number of individuals and entities in Belarus in summer 2021.
 The sanctions apply as MAZ-SPORTauto is a MAZ factory team, and MAZ is on the list of concerned entities.
 The organizers issued an official letter, stating that "the MAZ-SPORTauto team was not able to take part due to the EU regulation, which states that "no funds or economic resources may be directly or indirectly available to natural or legal persons, organizations or corporations that are on the list of persons and organizations subject to restrictive measures".
 The vehicles, which were en route to the port of Marseille were turned around in Poland, and the admission fees frozen for the MAZ-SPORTauto crews: 502 - Siarhei Viazovich, Pavel Haranin, Anton Zaparoshchanka; 507 - Aliaksei Vishneuski, Maksim Novikau, Siarhei Sachuk; 517 - Aliaksandr Vasileuski, Aliaksandr Shved, Vital Muryleu.
 MAZ-SPORTauto has been competing in Dakar Rally without interruption since 2012.

-Dakar legend Erik Van Loon was tested positive for COVID-19 before departing for Saudi Arabia, and was not able to compete.
-His place in #217 Toyota Hilux Overdrive was offered to Bernhard Ten Brinke.
+Dakar legend Erik van Loon was tested positive for COVID-19 before departing for Saudi Arabia, and was not able to compete.
+His place in #217 Toyota Hilux Overdrive was offered to Bernhard ten Brinke.